ThDilos/ThDilos-Protogen-Origin/README.md

 I have finished (unpolished) the Base Protogen.
 Which includes:
 - All stages of Damaged Protogen, all the abilities and skills
 - All the way until you are finally fixed and turn into a normal protogen
+- All the sprites and models for them

 The next step is literally the creativity coding part, but I'm just too tired to continue.

-Actually it can be a complete origin itself right now, but to me it's just forever unfinished\
+Actually it can be a complete origin itself right now, but to me it's just forever unfinished
-It even has all the custom sprites / models

 If you somehow stumble upon this repository, and find my Protogen idea interesting.
 Let me know by starring ig